 - LEGOs.
 Do I really need to say more?
 I’ve lost count of how many Lego sets we own and I’ll keep buying them because the benefits of building LEGOs are endless.
-Building Lego sets help kids to learn the importance of how following directions, being organized and patient.
+Building Lego sets helps kids to learn the importance of how following directions, being organized, and being patient.
 On the other hand, building using LEGO Classic Creative Box promotes creativity, by kids experimenting to build things using their own imagination.
 We also found the “LEGO Awesome Ideas” book is a great pairing with the Classic Yellow LEGO box.
 My son can build anything he imagines by trial and error since he was 7 years old, and all the skills involved in doing so will serve him well in many other areas.

 ←Links to Lego Classic & Lego Ideas Book.

 - Lincoln Logs.
 Just like Legos, while kids build using Lincoln Logs they will also be building their divergent thinking, spatial reasoning, motor skills, creativity, and the list goes on.
 Although Lincoln Logs could be used at age 3+, my kids didn’t really care for them at that age other than disseminating them all over the floor.
 From my experience, I recommend Mega Blocks for younger kids and then introducing Lincoln Logs later on.
 For our kids, Lincoln Logs really started to make sense around 5-6 years old.